Tuesday, September 20th, 2016 | 12 min read

 Consider Snapchat’s ad tools an early holiday gift for your brand.
 With Snap Ads, Sponsored Lenses, and Sponsored Geofilters, marketers have their pick of distinct and dynamic formats through which to reach Snapchat’s millennial audience.

 There’s more where that came from, too.
-As Snapchat continues to refine its ad products (and even slash prices), it should only become easier for brands to get their messages to the right people at the right time.
+As Snapchat continues to refine its ad products like 3D World Lenses, it should only become easier for brands to get their messages to the right people at the right time.
 Behavioral targeting, for example, is expected to launch later this year, while the invaluable “swipe-up” feature is still in its infancy.
 Meaning, there’s still room for your brand to become a pioneer of Snapchat advertising by finding the most exceptional ways to use these new tools.

 ‘Tis the season to drive sales, and there’s never been a better time to make your mark on one of the most unique platforms out there.